ashish-gehani/OCCAM/src/interpreter/README.md

 takes three parameters:

 - `--Pconfig-prime-file`: the name of the program.
-- `--Pconfig-prime-input`: a program input.
-It supports multiple times `--Pconfig-prime-input` per multiple inputs.
+- `--Pconfig-prime-input-arg`: a program input.
+It supports multiple times `--Pconfig-prime-input-arg` per multiple inputs.
 - `--Pconfig-prime-unknown-args`: number of unknown parameters.

 For instance, the command: